MaximeVH/EquivalentCircuits.jl/README.md

 - `max_complexity`  : a hyperparameter than controls the maximum considered complexity of the circuits.

 ### Circuit fitting
 When only the electochemical impedance measurements are available, equivalent electrical circuit recommendations can be also be obtained using the `circuit_evolution(data;kwargs)` function.
+Details on the algorithm can be found in the [paper](https://ieeexplore.ieee.org/document/9539171).
 The data can once again be provided as a CSV file's filepath.
 A variety of keyword arguments can be adjusted to fine-tune the gene expression programming circuit identification procedure.The possible keyword agruments to tune the cirucit identification are:

 - `generations` : the maximum number of algorithm iterations.
 - `population_size` : the number of individuals in the population during each iteration.